-- Ownership days.
+- ~ Ownership days.
 We define ownership days as the aggregate number of days in a period during which each vessel in our fleet has been owned by us.
-Ownership days are an indicator of the size of our fleet over a period and affect both the amount of revenues and the amount of expenses that we record during a period. - Available days.
+Ownership days are an indicator of the size of our fleet over a period and affect both the amount of revenues and the amount of expenses that we record during a period. - ~ Available days.
 We define available days (also referred to as voyage days) as the total number of days in a period during which each vessel in our fleet was in our possession net of off-hire days associated with scheduled maintenance, which includes major repairs, drydockings, vessel upgrades or special or intermediate surveys.
-Available days are used to measure the number of days in a period during which vessels should be capable of generating revenues.

-- Operating days.
+Available days are used to measure the number of days in a period during which vessels should be capable of generating revenues. - ~ Operating days.
 We define operating days as the number of our available days in a period less the aggregate number of days that our vessels are off-hire due to any reason, excluding scheduled maintenance.
-Operating days are used to measure the aggregate number of days in a period during which vessels actually generate revenues. - Fleet utilization on ownership days.
+Operating days are used to measure the aggregate number of days in a period during which vessels actually generate revenues. - ~ Fleet utilization on ownership days.
 We calculate fleet utilization on ownership days by dividing the number of our operating days during a period by the number of our ownership days during that period.
 This measure demonstrates the percentage of time in the relevant period our vessels generate revenue.
-During the three years ended December 31, 2020, our average annual fleet utilization on ownership days rate was approximately 93.30%. - Fleet utilization on available days.
+During the three years ended December 31, 2021, our average annual fleet utilization on ownership days rate was approximately 93.33%. - ~ Fleet utilization on available days.
 We calculate fleet utilization on available days by dividing the number of operating days by the number of our available days during that period.
 Fleet utilization is used to measure a company's ability to efficiently find suitable employment for its vessels and minimize the number of days that its vessels are off-hire for reasons such as scheduled repairs, vessel upgrades, drydockings or special surveys.
-During the three years ended December 31, 2020, our average annual fleet utilization on available days rate was approximately 96.17%. - Time charter equivalent rates.
-We define time charter equivalent rates ("TCE rates") as our revenues less commissions and voyage expenses during a period divided by the number of our available days during the period.
-TCE rate is a standard shipping industry performance measure used primarily to compare daily earnings generated by vessels on period time charters and spot time charters with daily earnings generated by vessels on voyage charters, because charter rates for vessels on voyage charters are generally not expressed in per day amounts, while charter rates for vessels on period time charters and spot time charters generally are expressed in such amounts.
-We use TCE to compare period-to-period changes in our performance despite changes in the mix of charter types and it assists investors and our management in evaluating our financial performance.
-We have only rarely employed our vessels on voyage charters and, as a result, generally our TCE rates approximate our time charter rates.
+During the three years ended December 31, 2021, our average annual fleet utilization on available days rate was approximately 96.03%.

+~ Time charter equivalent rates.
+We define time charter equivalent rates ("TCE rates") as our revenues less commissions and rarely employed our vessels on voyage charters and, as a result, generally our TCE rates approximate our time charter rates.